Natural Gas Distribution Infrastructure Safety and Modernization (NGDISM) Grant Program

 The NGDISM program was established to address the significant safety and environmental risks posed by aging natural gas distribution pipelines.
 Many communities across the United States rely on gas distribution networks that were installed decades ago using materials now considered leak-prone, such as cast iron and bare steel.
 These older systems are more susceptible to leaks, corrosion, and failure, posing risks to public safety and contributing to methane emissions.

-Through this grant program, the Department of Transportation aims to accelerate the replacement and modernization of these aging systems.
-The program prioritizes projects that reduce safety hazards, lower methane emissions, and improve the overall reliability of natural gas distribution networks.
+Through this grant program, PHMSA aims to accelerate the replacement and modernization of these aging systems, framed in the FY 2026 NOFO around Executive Order 14154 ("Unleashing American Energy").
+The program prioritizes projects that reduce safety hazards (especially active leaks), lower methane emissions, and improve the overall reliability of natural gas distribution networks.
 For a broader look at how federal grants support local infrastructure, see our guide on understanding federal grants for local government.

 Key Program Details